timsexperiments/intro-to-front-end/modules/01_front_end_foundations/03_css/README.md

 | `display: flex`      | **Auto Layout**           | The web's primary layout engine.                                      |
 | `position: absolute` | **Absolute Position**     | Removes item from Auto Layout flow.                                   |
 | `z-index`            | **Layer Order**           | Controls stack order (higher number = on top).                        |

+## 10. Resources

+CSS has hundreds of properties, and no one memorizes them all.
+When you need to look up how a property works or see examples, **W3Schools** is an excellent beginner-friendly resource.

+- **[W3Schools CSS Reference](https://www.w3schools.com/css/)**: Great for quick examples and "Try it Yourself" playgrounds.
+- **[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS)**: The industry standard documentation.
+Use this when you need deep technical details.

 ## Assignment: The Skin